m-Py/anticlust/README.md

 Valev, Ventzeslav.
 1998.
 “Set Partition Principles Revisited.”
 In *Joint IAPR International Workshops on Statistical Techniques in Pattern Recognition (SPR) and Structural and Syntactic Pattern Recognition (SSPR)*, 875–81.
 Springer.

-[1] The input may be an R `matrix` or `data.frame`.
-A single feature can be passed as a `vector`.

-[2] Similarity measures can be used as well, in which case larger values indicate higher similarity (Demaine et al. 2006).
+[1] Similarity measures can be used as well, in which case larger values indicate higher similarity (Demaine et al. 2006).